eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

    lack of capacity
 - when a vehicle enters one of the rerouter-edges and the following conditions are all met:
-   - it's current destination parkingArea is among the set of parkingAreaReroute definitions and has attribute `visible="true"`
+   - its current destination parkingArea is among the set of parkingAreaReroute definitions and has attribute `visible="true"`
-   - it's current destination parkingArea is full
+   - its current destination parkingArea is full

 The definition looks like this: